jFury593/German-Traffic-Signs-Detector/README.md

 ```
 python app.py infer -m model_3 -d images/user
 ```
-This command plot the images in the folder and the LeNet predict the class.
+This command plot the images in the folder and the LeNet predict the class, writting on the top label of each.

 <figure>
  <img src="./screenshots/user_test.png" width="1000"/>